Henriette Pressburg: Relationship with Karl Marx

 Karl stayed in Trier for six weeks during 1842, after the death of his brother Hermann, and for the wedding of his sister Sophie.
 Things did not go well, with Karl referring to “the most disagreeable of family controversies.
 My family has put difficulties in my way which, despite their own prosperity, subject me to the most straitened circumstances.”
 Disagreements led to Karl moving mid-stay from the family home to a guest house nearby.
 The following year Karl married Jenny von Westphalen, neither Henriette, nor any other member of the Marx family, attending.

 Over the years he complained repeatedly that his mother did not want to help him out of his financial distress, complaining to friends that while she lived he could not enjoy his inheritance.
-Henriette's view was that he should do more to earn money, she commenting "if only Karl had made Capital, instead of just writing about it".
+Henriette's view was that he should do more to earn money, commenting "if only Karl had made Capital, instead of just writing about it".

 She did however pass funds to him from time to time, although things did not always go smoothly.
 In 1848, while Karl was living in Brussels, she paid him 6,000 francs.
-Suspecting that the funds might be intended to finance the revolutionary movement, the Belgian police asked the Trier authorities to question Henriette, they accepting her explanation that "her son had long been asking for money for his family and this was an advance on his inheritance".
+Suspecting that the funds might be intended to finance the revolutionary movement, the Belgian police asked the Trier authorities to question Henriette, they accepted her explanation that "her son had long been asking for money for his family and this was an advance on his inheritance".

 Exiled from Germany during the 1850s, Karl again visited Germany in 1861.
 While there, he spent two days with Henriette in Trier, who agreed to cancel several of his older debts, although on his next short visit in August 1862 she refused to give him anything.
-This was the last time Henriette saw her son, she dying fifteen months later.
+This was the last time Henriette saw her son, as she died fifteen months later.
 Karl travelled to Trier for the funeral.